Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: A fermionic field theory

-\begin{theorem} $L_X$ is close to the sub-Lagrangian $L_{\partial X}$, defined in \eqref{DefinitionAPSLagrangian}. \end{theorem}
+\begin{Theorem} $L_X$ is close to the sub-Lagrangian $L_{\partial X}$, defined in \eqref{APSLagrangian}. \end{Theorem}

-\begin{proof} This is done by showing that both projections $P_{L_X}$ and $P_{L_{\partial X}}$ are pseudodifferential operators (of order zero), and that their principal symbol coincides.
+\begin{proof} This is done by showing that both projections $P_{L_X}$ and $P_{L_{\partial X}}$ are pseudodifferential operators (of order zero), and that their principal symbols coincide.
 Moreover, the product structure near the boundary yields that the difference is in fact a smoothing operator.
-For details, see Remark~3.16 in \cite{LudewigRoos}. \end{proof}
+For details, see \cite[Remark~3.16]{LudewigRoos}. \end{proof}